asseco-pst/watch-your-language/scopes.md

 JavaScript is in fact a *compiled* language instead of  a *"dynamic"* or *"interpreted"* language, like it is described most of the times.
 In this chapter we'll see how the JavaScript engine affects how variables and functions are defined and how these are accessed.

 ## What it is
 Scope is what we call a *set of rules* that determines where and how a variable (identifier) can be looked-up.
+It refers to the current context of your code and can be *globally* or *locally* defined.

 There are two kinds of look-ups.
 The LHS (left-hand-side) reference and the RHS (right-hand-side) look-up.